Legislative Assembly of Queensland: 1989–present

 In 1989 Labor won government, promising to implement the recommendations of the Fitzgerald Inquiry into police corruption, including the establishment of an Electoral and Administrative Reform Commission (EARC).
 EARC recommended the abolition of the zonal system in favour of a "modified one vote, one value" system.
 Under this proposal, subsequently adopted, most electorates consisted of approximately the same number of electors, but with a greater tolerance for fewer electors allowed in a limited number of remote electorates.
 This plan is still in use today.
 Presently, 42 seats are contested in Greater Brisbane and 47 in the rest of the state.

 The youngest person ever elected to Queensland's Legislative Assembly was Lawrence Springborg, former Minister for Natural Resources and Leader of the Opposition.
 In 1989, he entered parliament aged 21.

 Parliament House

 The Queensland Legislative Assembly sits in Parliament House in the Brisbane central business district.
 The building was completed in 1891.
 The lower house chamber is decorated dark green in the traditional Westminster style.
 The chamber once featured central tables which divided two rows of elevated benches on each side.
 The room is now configured in a U-shape away from the Speaker's chair with three rows of benches that have their own desks and microphones.

 Distribution of seats

+As of October 2024, the LNP (Liberal National Party) has 52/93 seats and formed majority government within the unicameral chamber.

-As of 31 October 2020, the composition of Parliament is:
+As of October 2024, the composition of Parliament is: